theaholtlund/instagram-analysis/README.md

 - `close_friends`: Finds the number of close friends, and their usernames.
 - `count_comments`: Finds the total number of comments made on Instagram posts.
 - `count_liked_posts`: Finds the total number of Instagram posts liked by the user.
-- `find_unfollowers`: Finds users who have unfollowed the account being analysed.
 - `most_liked_posts`: Finds the accounts to which the user has given the most likes.
+- `not_following_back`: Finds users who the account being analysed follows but they do not follow the account back.